matrix-org/matrix-spec-proposals/proposals/2732-olm-fallback-keys.md

 are not deleted when they are returned by `/keys/claim`.
 However, the server marks that they have been used.

-A new response parameter, `device_unused_fallback_keys`, is added to `/sync`.
+A new response parameter, `device_unused_fallback_key_types`, is added to `/sync`.
 This is an array listing the key algorithms for which the server has an unused fallback key for the user.
-If the client wants the server to have a fallback key for a given key algorithm, but that algorithm is not listed in `device_unused_fallback_keys`, the client will upload a new key as above.
+If the client wants the server to have a fallback key for a given key algorithm, but that algorithm is not listed in `device_unused_fallback_key_types`, the client will upload a new key as above.

-The `device_unused_fallback_keys` parameter must be present if the server supports fallback keys.
+The `device_unused_fallback_key_types` parameter must be present if the server supports fallback keys.
 Clients can thus treat this field as an indication that the server supports fallback keys, and so only upload fallback keys to servers that support them.